Nashville-Public-Library/bedework-guide/docs/add-events/topical-areas.md

 ## Locations Checkboxes
 -	Select your location if the event is at your branch OR if the event is off-site, but sponsored by your branch.
 -	Do not select a location if your branch didn’t plan the event.
+- For online programs, add ‘Online’ tag.
+Also, add the branch/department location responsible for the event.
 -	List the off-site location at the top of the description:
   -	This event is at Bongo Java, Address, City, Zip.